 HL7 was designed to address this communication issue by improving the content of clinical data and providing the necessary structure.
 With HL7, the entire cycle of collecting, interpreting, and exchanging medical information is efficient and error-free.
 Practices can easily share diagnoses and lab results across EHRs, doctors can quickly access medical histories, and nurses are able to monitor planned procedures.

-So what exactly is HL7, why is it so important, and how does it work?
+So what exactly is HL7 integration, why is it so important, and how does it work?
 In this article, we’ll answer these questions and provide a few HL7 integration use cases.

 But let’s open with a brief definition.